cesarpazguzman/Maya---Basics-concepts/README.md

   - In the second one there are several scripts in Python using the module Maya.cmds.
 I've used the basics operations of this module.

-The main goal was learn the basics concepts which every programmer should know for working in this industry.
+The main goal was learn the basics concepts in the part artistic which every programmer should know for working in this industry.